mdegis/rails_boilerplate/README.md

 ### [Letter Opener](https://github.com/fgrehm/letter_opener_web)

-Preview email in the default browser instead of sending it.
-This means you do not need to set up email delivery in your development environment, and you no longer need to worry about accidentally sending a test email to someone else's address.
+Preview the e-mail in your browser instead of really sending it.
+This means you do not need to set up any e-mail delivery method in your development environment, and you no longer need to worry about accidentally sending a test email to users.

+To access your inbox visit: `http://#{RAILS_HOST_WITH_PORT}/letter_opener`

 ### [Overcommit](https://github.com/brigade/overcommit)